shadimotaali/Hybrid-Feature-Selection-and-Explainable-Machine-Learning-for-BGP-Anomaly-Detection/README.md

 - Classification using Random Forest and XGBoost.
 - Explainability via SHAP (XGBoost) and Gini Index (Random Forest).
 - Dimensionality reduction using t-SNE and PCA.
-- Evaluation on the BGP Feature Extractor dataset.

 ## ⚙️ Installation